Qeqertarsuaq

-Qeqertarsuaq (/kl/, historically known as Godhavn) is a port and town in Qeqertalik municipality, located on the south coast of Disko Island on the west coast of Greenland.
+Qeqertarsuaq (/kl/, historically known as Godhavn; /da/) is a port and town in Qeqertalik municipality, located on the south coast of Disko Island on the west coast of Greenland.
 Founded in 1773, the town is now home to a campus of the University of Copenhagen known as Arctic Station.
 Qeqertarsuaq is the Kalaallisut name for Disko Island and is also now used for several other islands on Greenland, including those formerly known as Upernavik and Herbert Island.
 Qeqertarsuaq means 'the big island' (den store ø) in Kalaallisut.

 In 2020, the town had 839 inhabitants.
 The remainder of the population of the island (less than 50 people) lives in the Kangerluk settlement, a few hours by boat to the northwest.

 Geography

 The total area of Disko Island and its satellite islands (mainly Qeqertarsuatsiaq Island 11 km northwest of the northern coast and Qeqertaq on the southwest coast at the mouth of Disko Fjord) is 9700 km2.
 Blæsedalen valley is to the north of the town.